 The American Cities Climate Challenge, supported by Bloomberg Philanthropies, is a two-year acceleration program with powerful new resources and access to cutting-edge support to help cities meet – or beat – their near-term carbon reduction goals.

 The Renewables Accelerator, an initiative of the Challenge, supports U.S. cities as they seek to procure renewable energy to meet these goals.
-Jointly led by WRI and Rocky Mountain Institute (RMI) and facilitated by the Urban Sustainability Directors Network (USDN), the Renewables Accelerator offers technical support both to the 25 selected Challenge cities and to over 100 USDN members interested in powering their cities with low-carbon renewable energy.
+Jointly led by WRI and RMI and facilitated by the Urban Sustainability Directors Network (USDN), the Renewables Accelerator offers technical support both to the 25 selected Challenge cities and to over 100 USDN members interested in powering their cities with low-carbon renewable energy.
 The Renewables Accelerator facilitates peer exchange among cities and shares lessons learned from other large renewable energy buyers while leveraging WRI and RMI’s expertise.

 The Renewables Accelerator helps cities understand procurement options, deployment strategies and best practices.
 For cities interested in large-scale renewable energy procurement, the initiative covers municipal direct power purchase agreements (PPAs), virtual PPAs, utility offerings and community choice aggregation (CCA).
 For cities interested in local options, support is available for deploying on-site renewables on municipal facilities, increasing on-site renewables adoption among residential and commercial customers within the community and implementing community-scale solar (CSS).